mollie/commercetools-connector/docs/CancelPayment.md

 - Detect if the CommerceTools Payment object has satisfied the [conditions](#conditions) above
 - If no, the connector should return success response an empty body (no updated actions)
 - If yes:
-  - The connector will get the Payment ID from PendingAuthorization transaction, use it query to [Mollie Get Payment API](#https://docs.mollie.com/reference/get-payment)
+  - The connector will get the Payment ID from SuccessAuthorization transaction, use it query to [Mollie Get Payment API](#https://docs.mollie.com/reference/get-payment)
   - Then, it will check if the Payment `isCancelable` is `true`.
 If it is not, the connector will return error response along with some details message will be save into the App-Log
   - If the Payment `isCancelable` is `true`, the connector will perform a call to the [Cancel Payment endpoint](https://docs.mollie.com/reference/cancel-payment) to cancel the payment.
-  - And finally, the connector will return a success response with a list of necessary updated actions including:
+  - And finally, the connector will return a success response with empty body response.
+  - The necessary update actions will be handled by the webhook endpoint, they are:
-    - Change PendingAuthorization transaction state from `Pending` to `Failure`
+    - Change SuccessAuthorization transaction state from `Pending` to `Failure`
+    - Change InitialCancelAuthorization transaction state from `Initial` to `Success`
-    - Update PendingAuthorization transaction custom field `sctm_payment_cancel_reason`: store the reason of the cancelling from shop side, and a fixed message to point out that the cancelling was coming from the shop side
+    - Update SuccessAuthorization transaction custom type `sctm_payment_cancel_reason`: store the reason of the cancelling from shop side, and a fixed message to point out that the cancelling was coming from the shop side

 ## Representation: CT Payment

 <details>
-  <summary>Example Payment with to trigger a Payment Cancellation</summary>
+  <summary>Example of the final state of Payment object after cancelling successfully</summary>

 ```json
 {